 –foster a culture of open, inclusive leadership, connection and meaningful spiritual growth

 –in collaboration with Sr. Minister, Social Justice Coordinator and Religious Education Director, create and support adult spiritual development, service and leadership opportunities

 -offer support and oversight to lay-led Small Group Ministries program

 -Be accessible to the staff, board, nominating committee, congregational group leaders and members to discuss opportunities for member connection and involvement, particularly focusing on helping new members connect to leadership opportunities.

-Staff Team Stewardship Assistance
+Stewardship and Development Assistance

--communicate importance of giving to visitors and new members and assist Senior Minister with securing pledges as a part of church membership
+-communicate importance of giving to visitors and members and assist Senior Minister with securing pledges as a part of church membership